shahla4539/Kickstarter-analysis_1/README.md

    Their were two challenges for me to make the data more readable.
 The first one was the **Category and Subcategory** was merged togather, therefore initially it was      hard to be very specific with the information i want to provide.
 To overcome that hurdle I split them into two columns as **Parent Category** and **Subcategory**.

 ### Time Format Challenge
    The Second challenge was the time.
 The data was orignally using **Unix timestamp**, which was not human readable format.
-By utilizing the converting formula I          changed the time format into human readable and added two more columns as **Date Created Conversion** and **Date Ended Conversion**.
+By utilizing the converting formula I          changed the time format into human readable and added two more columns as **Date Launced Conversion** and **Date Ended Conversion**.

 ## Year
-   Also with the help of 'Date Created Conversion" column i extracted the year of the projects which can give a quick review to Louse about how many project took place    in same years.
+   Also with the help of 'Date Launched Conversion" column i extracted the year of the projects which can give a quick review to Louse about how many project took        place in same years.